HL7/davinci-ecdx/input/pagecontent/direct-query.md

 ### Provenance

 To the extent that the Data Source keeps a record of the provenance of the data, the FHIR Provenance Resource can be requested as documented on US Core's [Basic Provenance] page.
 When returning provenance, they **SHOULD** use the [HRex Provenance Profile].
-The following example illustrates this transaction.
+The following example illustrates this transaction.<sup>[§][CONF-008]</sup>

 #### Example of Direct Query Response Including Provenance